jcgueriaud1/cooking-club/docs/4__secure-app.md

 export const uiStore = appStore.uiStore;
 ```

-You can create your own login page and customize it:
+You can create your own login page `login-view.ts` in `frontend/main/` and customize it:

 ```ts
 import { customElement, html, state } from 'lit-element';